copyrite/LwotcMinimalText/XComGame.md

 ## Close Encounters
 Once per turn, gain an action after taking a standard shot with your primary weapon at an enemy in a {% CE_RADIUS %} tile radius.
 * A red ring will mark the range of this ability.
+* Cannot trigger on the same turn as Hit and Run.
-* Cannot trigger on the same turn as Hit and Run, or Run and Gun.
+* Cannot trigger on the same turn as Run and Gun.
+Run and Gun cannot be used if you have gained an action from Close Encounters.

 ## Combat Awareness
 +15 Defense when on Overwatch. +1 Armor when on Overwatch.